Our Rapid Rebate Program covers common energy- and demand-saving equipment for your business. For special equipment needs, there are Custom Rebates.

 - You provide us with proof of purchase or intent to purchase within 60 days of application submission.
 This may come in the form of an invoice, purchase order or other supporting document.

-- You complete your project installation within 120 days of application submission and notify us.
+- You complete your project installation and decommission the old equipment within 120 days of application submission and notify us.
 You must provide a final, itemized invoice reflecting the true costs of purchasing and installing the energy-savings measure (including all materials, labor, and equipment discounts) as well as equipment serial numbers.
 If the installation does not occur within 120 days, you must request an extension.
 Extension approvals will be granted on a case-by-case basis.

 - DP&L reserves the right to inspect the system(s) prior to releasing any funds.